By Tommy Hough

 These days, the added concern of internet hoaxes and pranks requires an even greater level of certainty before moving forward.
 It's important to get things straight – especially before you get down to breaking hearts and dispensing news that is too unfathomable to believe.

-I've been at 91X for just over six months, and I've already delivered too many on-air eulogies for icons and heroes.
+I've been at 91X for just over six months, and I've already delivered too many on-air eulogies for musical icons and heroes.

 Yes, people die every day.
 Yes, there is tragedy all around us: on the news, on the freeways, in hospitals, homes, doctor's offices and prisons.

-And what brings color and happiness and buoyancy to all the moments of our lives – whether reflective, sad or happy – is music.
+What brings color and happiness and buoyancy to all the moments of our lives – whether reflective, sad or happy – is music.
 And when we lose a giant, especially suddenly, it hurts.
 It hurts because it intrudes on still-immediate memories of youth, and moments of joy, sex, sorrow, and all the peaks and valleys of life in between when nothing else can speak to you quite like a song.

 A few weeks ago I asked on the air "where to begin" when it comes to expressing the extent of David Bowie's legacy.
 I could answer it a thousand ways and never describe it the same way twice.
 Is there any doubt the ability to put a finger on Prince's extraordinary legacy of music – live shows and records – and his impact on all of our lives at this point, just hours after his death, will remain elusive?

 It's elusive because we still can't believe it.
-It's elusive because we're still remembering moments humming along to "Raspberry Beret" or air guitaring to the end of "Purple Rain" or hearing "Let’s Go Crazy" at a moment you really needed it, pleasantly realizing it's Saturday night as "Little Red Corvette" sneaks in on the iPod, or getting down to The Black Album or "U Got the Look" on a night best forgotten.
-Or Dirty Mind.
+It's elusive because we're still remembering moments humming along to "Raspberry Beret" or air guitaring to the end of "Purple Rain" or hearing "Let’s Go Crazy" at a moment you really needed it, pleasantly realizing it's Saturday night as "Little Red Corvette" sneaks up on the iPod, or getting down to The Black Album or "U Got the Look" on a night best forgotten.
 Or Musicology.
 Or Controversy.
 Or 1999.
 Even Prince's throwaways became vital album tracks.

 Like the greatest artists, Prince's biggest songs are beloved, and make up a unique vocabulary and cultural point of reference.